realness-online/web/README.md

 ## Support

-We invite you to [Join realness online](https://realness.online) if you are interested in contributing or technical support for Moderating your own instance of realness web.
+We invite you to [Join realness online](https://realness.online) if you are interested in contributing or getting some friendly technical support for Moderating your own instance of realness web.

 ## License

 One instance of realness per human person.
 This human person is the Moderator of their instance of Realness.

-A moderator takes responsibility for the content that is created within their intance of realness.
+A moderator takes responsibility for the content that is created within their instance of realness.

-By moderating an instance of realness you become part of a chain of reponsibility that is diffuse.
-Each realness instance has a seperate moderator for it's users to negotiate norms with.
+By moderating an instance of realness you become part of a chain of responsibility that is diffuse.
+Each instance of realness is a unique opportunity users to negotiate norms.
 This way, Human beings can move between networks naturally; Choosing a realness that is a good fit for them.

-It is the explicit goal of realness to create a democratic enviroment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.
+It is the explicit goal of realness to create a democratic environment where people feel free to share and communicate yet it is clear who's ass is on the line for what gets said, organized, and done.

 Currently [package.json](package.json) has the licence field marked as UNLISENCED – We need to figure that license out.